Blog

 water is wet and so was I.

-I have just been looking at these photos again admiring the woodwork.
+Hi, I have just been looking at these photos again admiring the woodwork.
+Excellent job.
+How do you plan on doing the chrome window

 frames

+.?
 Perhaps I should wait and see.
+Martin.

 Blog